brooksbenson/eloquent-js/chapter-2/chapter2-notes.md

 ## Side effects

-A side effect is when a program statement effects the statements that come after it.
+A side effect is when a program statement affects the environment.

 ## Binding

-JavaScript bindings are used to catch and hold values.
+Bindings are used to catch and hold values.
 When a binding has been defined, a program can use the binding name to refer to its value.

 ## The environment